EyalBrilling/Controller-Flightgear-Simulator/README.md

 which sends commands, and at the same time, also serve as a customer receiving commmands from flightgear to fly the plane.
 The program will receive a text file and the desired commands for the flight.

-The program is built as a part of a programming course at Bar-Ilan University.
+The program is built as a part of a programming course at Bar-Ilan University by Eyal and Sahar.

 How it will work?